An utterly honest review of the infamous €115 UGG slippers

 I love nothing more than a good pair of slippers and a dressing gown to match.
 It’s the height of luxury for me and the nightly ritual comes in second place to whipping off my bra.

 This love of slippers was passed onto me by my mother.
-She always went for a wedged pair from Marks and Spencers, while I was always for soft and fluffy with a solid bottom.
+She always went for a wedged pair from Marks and Spencers, while I always opted for soft and fluffy with a solid bottom.

 Don’t ever approach me with a pair of those disturbing slipper socks – you may as well be barefoot.